 Fitting & Materials

-The seat post bolt and nut are constructed from alloy and the flat washer is steel.
-Warning: you need to be careful not to overtighten the bolt or it can snap.
+According a 1981 UK retailer catalogue I found online, the bolt is made from chrome steel, but you need to be careful not to overtighten the bolt or it can snap.
 If the seat post is the correct diameter for your frame, you shouldn’t need to overtighten this bolt.
 The seat post should be lightly greased.

 When fitting the part, you will notice the nut has a knurled end.
 I fit the nut to the left side of the frame on My Colnago Master, and insert the washer and bolt on the right side of the frame.